EmpowerFreshDev/IntelliWakeTSFoundation/README.md

 # IntelliWakeTSFoundation

+> 🛠️ This is an **EmpowerFresh-maintained fork** of `@solidbasisventures/intelliwaketsfoundation`,
+> forked from version `5.12.58` to allow app-specific enhancements and updates.
+> We track upstream as needed but are no longer directly dependent on its release cycle.
+> 📦 This package is **not published to npm**.
+We consume it directly via GitHub.

+---

 IntelliwakeTSFoundation, short for the IntelliWake TypeScript Foundation Library provides multiple helper functions that are not present in vanilla JavaScript.

 Documentation on how to use these features can be found on our [WIKI](https://github.com/SolidBasisVentures/IntelliWakeTSFoundation/wiki)